 - Nonspendable This classification includes amounts that cannot be spent because they are either not spendable in form or are legally or contractually required to be maintained intact.
-The Academy reports classifies prepaid expenses as nonspendable as of June 30, 2022. - Restricted This classification includes amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
+The Academy did not report any fund balance as nonspendable as of June 30, 2023. - Restricted This classification includes amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
 The Academy has classified Emergency Reserves as being restricted because their use is restricted by State Statute for declared emergencies.
 The Academy has also classified the fund balance of the Debt Service Fund as restricted for debt service payments.